Tito v Waddell (No 2): Judgment

-Sir Robert Megarry VC held that no fiduciary duties were owed, because the term "trust" in the Mining Ordinance 1927 was not used in the technical sense, but rather in the sense of an unenforceable government obligation.
+Sir Robert Megarry held that no fiduciary duties were owed, because the term "trust" in the Mining Ordinance 1927 was not used in the technical sense, but rather in the sense of an unenforceable government obligation.
 The claim for the beach to be restored, from the 1948 agreement, was now time barred.
-The replanting obligations under the 1913 agreement were binding, but also they were limited to what was reasonably practicable.
+The replanting obligations under the 1913 agreement were binding, but also, they were limited to what was reasonably practicable.
 Specific performance would not be decreed because all relevant landowners had not been before the court, and they were limited in a claim for compensatory damages, and these would be nominal because the claimants had failed to prove that their loss resulted from not replanting as opposed to diminution in the value of the land because of non-performance of the covenant.